ShadFyt/task-management-system/README.md

 ## Future Considerations

+### UI Enhancements
+- Implement a more route-based approach for task management with dedicated routes for viewing, creating, and updating tasks and adding permissionGuard to them.
+- Add toast notifications for improved user experience and feedback
+- Add a working audit logs viewing component

 ### Advanced Role Delegation
 - **Dynamic Role Assignment**: Allow users to have multiple roles
 - **Temporary Permissions**: Time-bound permission grants